jaalto/project--shell-script-performance-and-portability/README.md

   [Bash 5.1 section c](https://github.com/bminor/bash/blob/master/CHANGES).
   *Warning*: Please note that using the `(list)` statement will undergo pathname expansion.
-  Use it only in situations where the string does not contain any globbing characters like `*`, `?`, etc.
+  Use it only in situations where the string does not contain any globbing characters like `*`, `?`, etc. The pathname expansion can be disabled with
+  `set -f; ...code...; set +f`.
+  To disable it locally in a function, use `local -; set -f`.
   See [code](./bin/t-variable-array-split-string.sh).

 ```
     # Prepare a string with